Want to become a marketing coach?

 Who should hire a marketing coach?

-As a marketing coach, the clients you work with are typically solopreneurs or businesses not seeing results from their marketing.
+The clients you work with are typically solopreneurs or businesses not seeing results from their marketing.

 Maybe their strategies aren’t working, or they lack the support to follow through with their plans.
 Or they want to add on a marketing strategy they haven’t used so far.